Amid controversy, governor urges House panel to back $39 million boost for public schools

 The aid hike amounts to 1.375 percent.

-"I believe that it ought to increase by 1.375 percent, which is what I have asked them (legislators) to do," Edwards told reporters after addressing the annual meeting of the Louisiana Association of Educators, a teachers' union and political ally.
+"I believe that it ought to increase by 1.375 percent, which is what I have asked them (legislators) to do," Edwards told reporters after addressing the annual meeting of the Louisiana Association of Educators.
+LAE is a teachers' union and political ally.

 "I am hopeful that they are going to do that on Tuesday," he said.